piotrmurach/tty-progressbar/README.md

 TTY::ProgressBar.new("[:bar]", complete: "x")
 ```

-Then the output will look like this:
+Then the output could look like this:

 ```ruby
 # [xxxxxxxx      ]